cisco-ce/roomos.cisco.com/doc/TechDocs/WebEngine.md

 The Chromium web engine supports web RTC.
 If a webRTC page is loaded as a normal web view / web app, the user will be requested to give access to camera and microphone, similar to how it works on a laptop.

-In addition, RoomOS supports specific implementations with native behavior for vendors such such as Google, Microsoft and Zoom.
+In addition, RoomOS supports specific implementations with native behavior for vendors such such as Google and Microsoft.
 In this case the user does not to give permission each time, and the video device will provide the RoomOS calling interface instead of the vendor's UI.
 For more information, see [help.webex.com](https://help.webex.com)

 ## Developer console